Kleiner Perkins files to raise $1.2 billion in new venture funds

-SAN FRANCISCO, June 27 (Reuters) - Venture fund Kleiner Perkins Caufield & Byers filed to raise two new funds totaling $1.2 billion, showing scaled-back ambitions compared with previous funds.
+SAN FRANCISCO (Reuters) - Venture fund Kleiner Perkins Caufield & Byers filed to raise a total of $1.2 billion for two new funds, reflecting scaled-back ambitions compared with previous funds.

 The new funds, an early-stage growth fund of $450 million known as KPCB XVI and a later-stage fund of $750 million known as KPCB Digital Growth, contrast with the $525 million KPCB XV, raised two years ago, and the $1 billion inaugural Digital Growth fund, raised in 2010.

-The firm’s recent investments have included companies such as Lending Club, payments service Square, and thermostat maker Nest Labs, which Google bought earlier this year for $100 million.
+The firm’s recent investments have included companies such as Lending Club, payments service Square, and thermostat maker Nest Labs, which Google bought earlier this year for $3.2 billion.
+Google itself was a company backed by Kleiner, along with other leading technology businesses such as Amazon and Netscape.

-The filings, made Friday to the Securities and Exchange Commission, reflect amounts that in the venture business sometimes grow beyond the numbers listed.
+The filings, made Friday with the Securities and Exchange Commission, reflect amounts that in the venture business sometimes grow beyond the numbers listed.

 Last year, rival Sequoia Capital raised $553 million for its Sequoia Capital XIV.